 - Archeologists are currently performing excavations to ensure the future construction does not impact historically significant areas.

 - Hydraulic modeling studies are being conducted to ensure water crossings do not adversely impact the adjacent properties.

 - Design is expected to be complete in late 2014.

-Design work has been delayed while awaiting completion of all environmental studies.
-As warmer temperatures approach, progress is expected to accelerate.
+With completion of environmental studies, design progress will likely accelerate.
 Construction is expected to begin in summer 2015 and will take approximately one year to complete.